bossmim/yolov3-trash-recognition/README.md

 ## cratedit

-this project use yolov3 to train the model see more on https://pjreddie.com/darknet/yolo/
+This project use yolov3 to train the model see more on https://pjreddie.com/darknet/yolo/